yuvraj-sahu/ChessGame/README.md

 If you are interested in seeing previous versions of my game, they are tagged by v<version_name> starting with v0.

-This is currently a work in progress, and might have bugs.
+This is currently a work in progress, and the checkmate recognition is currently not completed correctly.

 Enjoy and thanks for visiting!